 What size of wood burning stove do I need?

 If the stove is to heat one room it is important to size the wood stove correctly.
-Whilst you want a roaring fire pushing out lots of heat when the temperature outside is below freezing, you may also want a fire on an autumn evening when the outside temperature is maybe 10C.
-So a fire that produces too much heat output may be unbearably hot in some circumstances whilst a fire that is not powerful enough will not keep the room warm enough at extremely low temperatures.
+Whilst you want a roaring fire pushing out lots of heat when the temperature outside is below freezing, you may also want a fire on an autumn evening when the outside temperature is maybe 10°C. So a fire that produces too much heat output may be unbearably hot in some circumstances whilst a fire that is not powerful enough will not keep the room warm enough at extremely low temperatures.
+You want a stove where the heat output can be controlled within a reasonable range by loading more or less wood into it.

 What is the difference between a multi fuel stove and a wood burning stove?